Service Well-pleasing to God

 18 Pray for us: for we persuade ourselves that we have a good conscience, in all things desirous to walk rightly.
 19 But I much more beseech [you] to do this, that I may the more quickly be restored to you.

 Benediction and Final Greetings

-20 And the God of the peace, who did bring up out of the dead the great shepherd of the sheep—in the blood of an age-during covenant—our Lord Jesus, 21 make you perfect in every good work to do His will, doing in you that which is well-pleasing before Him, through Jesus Christ, to whom 'is' the glory—to the ages of the ages!
+20 But the God of peace, who brought again from among [the] dead our Lord Jesus, the great shepherd of the sheep, in [the power of the] blood of [the] eternal covenant, 21 perfect you in every good work to the doing of his will, doing in you what is pleasing before him through Jesus Christ; to whom [be] glory for the ages of ages.
 Amen.
-22 And I entreat you, brethren, suffer the word of the exhortation, for also through few words I have written to you.
-23 Know ye that the brother Timotheus is released, with whom, if he may come more shortly, I will see you.
-24 Salute all those leading you, and all the saints; salute you doth those from Italy: 25 the grace 'is' with you all!
+22 But I beseech you, brethren, bear the word of exhortation, for it is but in few words that I have written to you.
+23 Know that our brother Timotheus is set at liberty; with whom, if he should come soon, I will see you.
+24 Salute all your leaders, and all the saints.
+They from Italy salute you.
+25 Grace [be] with you all.
 Amen.